www.scantips.com

 Sensor focal plane marking ϴ

-This front node is often a point inside the lens, perhaps crudely assumed about the middle of the lens (but it does move with zoom), but it can often be ignored.
+This front node is often a point inside the lens, perhaps crudely assumed about the middle of the lens (but it does move with zoom), but it is small and can often be ignored.
 Lens specifications normally instead measure field focus distance from the sensor, so you could subtract a few inches from your subject distance (to be at that node) to compute Field of View, but normally this is not significant except at extremely close focus and macro distances.
 It is more significant for macro distances.
 Example, the Nikon 105mm f/2.8 VR macro lens has specification "Minimum focus distance: 31.4 cm (1.03 feet), which is measured to the sensor plane at rear of the camera top.
 There's a small measuring symbol on top of the camera there, an O with a line through it (shown on this Nikon DSLR, or is often on the side of the pentaprism dome) to mark the sensor focal plane location.
 But at 1:1, a reliable chart of macro lens working distances says that 105 mm lens has a Working Distance (in front of lens) at 1:1, which is significantly less, 14.8 cm (5.8 inches), which differs by 16.6 mm due to the length of the lens and thickness of the camera body.

 SO NOTE: the terms Focal Length and lens focus distance are measured to the sensor plane, to that mark just mentioned.
 But Field of View and Depth of Field are computed to a node inside or near the lens.